Boolean263/python-pcapng/README.rst

 * Able to read a pcapng file and write out a new file and have the new file work

+* Able to create new block objects in pure python and write them out

+  - ``SectionHeader`` has a ``new_member()`` method to make it easier to create blocks and associate them with their section

-* Able to add options to a block and write them out
+* Able to add options to a block (new or existing) and write them out

   - Adding strings is reasonably well tested so far

   - Other options and option types need more testing

 * Write support for NRBs